yifanwww/rustlike-result/README.md

 ### Third-Party Library Helpers

-`Result` is not a built-in feature in JavaScript world.
+`Result` is not a built-in feature in JavaScript.
 You will definitely feel that it's hard to make `Result` work with third-party libraries.
 There are also some helpers for you.

 - Check out [`@rustresult/typeorm`] for helpers that can help you use the `typeorm` library